 Credits: 5 ECTS

-The aim or the course is to introduce the students to some of the ocean-related wicked problems and to discuss solutions that enable coexistence between marine and maritime life and the modern society that promotes sustainability.
+The aim or the course is to introduce the students to ocean-related wicked problems and to discuss solutions that enable coexistence between marine and maritime life and the modern society that promotes sustainability.

 A ‘wicked problem’ is a challenging and urgent problem with numerous causes and effects, for instance climate change, or eutrophication of water bodies.
 Their solution involves a number of different stakeholders with divergent views, which makes these problems inherently difficult to solve.

-In this course, we will focus on how these problems can be tackled in an interdisciplinary, science-based way, combining perspectives from marine ecology, maritime business, marine governance, and cultural studies.
+In this course, we will focus on what the marine wicked problems are and how they can be tackled in an interdisciplinary, science-based way, combining perspectives from marine ecology, maritime business, marine governance, and cultural studies.

-The course includes short lectures, team work, excursions to relevant sites, as well as meetings and discussions with several relevant stakeholders.
+The course is given online and includes short lectures, assignments, team work, virtual excursions and exercises, as well as meetings and discussions with relevant stakeholders.

 Upon completing this course, the participant will be able to:

-- Explain basic socio-ecological and socio-technical phenomena in the context of marine and maritime studies.
+• Explain basic socio-ecological and socio-technical aspects of marine wicked problems and solutions

-- Relate sustainable development needs to marine and maritime topics.
+• Relate sustainable development needs to marine wicked problems and solutions.

-Undergraduate students or anyone interested in marine ecology and maritime business.
+Undergraduate students or anyone interested in marine ecology, governance and maritime business.